Article of impeachment: Adoption

 An article of impeachment may be preceded by a separate article first declaring an impeachment.
 In such an instance, an official is already impeached and pending a trial even before the adoption of any articles to provide specific charges to be tried on.
 This was standard practice in the 19th century.
-Alternatively, in more modern impeachment, article(s) of impeachment be instead directly adopted without any such preceding impeachment resolution, in which case the first article of impeachment to be adopted is what officially impeaches the official.
+Alternatively, in more modern impeachment, article(s) of impeachment are instead directly adopted without any such preceding impeachment resolution, in which case the first article of impeachment to be adopted is what officially impeaches the official.

 In the past, proposed articles have both been first approved by a committee or have gone to a direct floor vote without committee approval.
 In order for any article of impeachment to advance from a committee to a full vote of the House, a simple majority vote of the committee is typically needed so that the committee can forward the article.
 A committee may forward multiple articles, with each one usually requiring a separate vote of the committee.
 Often articles are created by a committee that has been tasked with running an impeachment inquiry.
 In this instance, they are typically considered in a meeting called a "markup".

 After the House has approved articles of impeachment by a simple majority, the United States Senate will be presented with the matter, leading to an impeachment trial.